akshay-591/JMLVisual/README.md

 JMLVisual is easy to use just Like matplotlib in python, with just few lines of code user can Visualize the Data easily.
 This Library is not just compatible with double[] array but also with Numerical Library Nd4j.
 Right now it is under Testing and Not ready to use.

-For ex- to view scattered charts Just like in Regression..
+For ex- to view scattered charts Just like in com.JavaMLVisualizer.Test.Regression..

             JML2DPlot plotter = new JML2DPlot();
             plotter.createXYChart(loadData.transpose(),"+"); // using INDArrays object